This is a helpful summary of the key points about eligibility, full rules of entering as well as terms & conditions can be found below:

-4. Work must have been created within the context of a normal paying contract with a client, except in the case of self-promotion and non-profit organisations.
-In the case of non-profit organisations, the client must have approved all of the media/production/implementation.
+The work has been created within the context of a normal paying contract with a client OR if it’s a case of self-promotion or a non-profit organisation, the client must have approved all of the media/production/implementation.

-7. Work must be submitted exactly as published, aired or implemented and must not be modified for the awards entry.
+The work has been submitted exactly as published/aired/released and must not be modified for the awards entry.

 - They are designed to run globally as long as they are created by agencies in the Asia Pacific* region.